About Due Santi Wines

-Our unique Italian wines are produced from Cabernet and Merlot grapes grown on the University of Dallas' Eugene Constantin Campus, its study abroad campus located just outside of Rome, Italy.
+Due Santi Wines are some of the most elegant wines produced in Lazio.
+They are made with Cabernet and Merlot grapes grown on the University of Dallas' Eugene Constantin Campus, its study abroad campus located just outside of Rome, Italy.

 The quality of our fruit is indicative of the fantastic soil upon which this campus rests.
 The Eugene Constantin Campus, affectionately dubbed "Due Santi," was built over the ruins of the ancient Roman city, Bovillae.
 From artifacts found in digs in our area, it is clear that viticulture has been part of life at Due Santi for millennia.
 Our soil is mostly petrified volcanic ash, which lends itself to a high acid structure in the fruit and gobs of tasty minerals to raise the pH and balance the finished wines.
 The soil makeup and climate are ideal for the production of Merlot and Cabernet Sauvignon.